 - Cell transformation.
 Cells affected by endometriosis respond differently to hormones and other chemical signals.

 - Inflammation.
 Certain substances that have a role in inflammation are found in high levels in the tissues affected by endometriosis.

 - Surgery.
-Having a cesarean delivery, hysterectomy, or other pelvic surgery may be a risk factor for ongoing episodes of endometriosis.
-A 2016 study in Reproductive Sciences suggests these surgeries may trigger the body to encourage growth of already active tissue.
+Having a cesarean delivery, laparotomy, or other pelvic surgery may be a risk factor for ongoing episodes of endometriosis.
+A 2016 study suggests these surgeries may trigger the body to encourage the growth of already active tissue.

 Your doctor will first ask questions about your symptoms, including: